-The government does not prohibit contributions from the tobacco industry or any entity working to further its interests to political parties, candidates or campaigns.
-However, Maldives has witnessed relatives or owners of the tobacco importers/retailers becoming government officials in the past.
-They occupy positions across all sectors, health or non-health, actively influencing the government's policies.
+The government does not prohibit contributions from the TI or any entity working to further its interests to political parties, candidates or campaigns.
+In the past Maldives has witnessed relatives or owners of the tobacco importers and retailers becoming government officials.
+They occupy positions across all sectors, health or non-health; actively influencing the government's policies.